Beyond Data Samples: Aligning Differential Networks Estimation with Scientific Knowledge: INTRODUCTION

-Unfortunately, all previous differential parameter estimators rely on observed samples alone; therefore, they can hardly capture the complexity of dependency structures relevant to complex phenomena like a disease.
-This paper fills the gap by proposing a novel method, namely \methodName, to add additional \underline{K}nowledge in identifying \underline{DIFF}erential networks via an Elementary Estimator.
-By harnessing heterogeneous data across complementary sources of evidence, \methodName makes an essential step in enabling data integration for differential dependency estimation.

-Another critical property of recent data generations is how the measured variables grow at an unprecedented scale.
-On $p$ variables, there are $O(p^2)$ possible pairwise interactions we aim to learn from samples.
-For even a moderate $p$, searching for pairwise relationships is computationally expensive. $p$ in popular applications ranges from hundreds (e.g., \#brain regions) to tens of thousands (e.g., \#human genes).
-This challenge motivates us to make the design of \methodName build upon a more scalable class of differential estimators like DIFFEE \cite{wang2017fastchange}.

-Recent differential GGM estimators mostly work under the high dimensional regime, due to a large number of potential parameters ($p^2$).
-All previous estimators made the sparsity model assumption and used $\ell_1$ norm to enforce the learned differential graph as sparse.
-However, there exist many other assumptions real-life tasks may prefer on the differential structure.
-For instance, many real-world networks have hub nodes that are densely-connected to many other nodes.
-Hub nodes are more prone to get perturbed across conditions (e.g. p53 gene in human gene regulatory network \cite{mohan2014node}) and become perturbed hub nodes in a differential network.
-A topology allowing perturbed hubs is, therefore, a desired assumption; however, $\ell_1$ based regularization can't enforce such a prior.
-In another case, genes belonging to the same biological pathway tend to either interact with all others of the group (``co-activated" as a dense sub-network) or not at all (``co-deactivated") \cite{da2008systematic}.
+This paper focuses on estimating structure changes of two Gaussian Graphical Models (GGMs) using samples from two different conditions.
+We name this family of methods: differential GGMs, and more general as differential network estimation.
+Literature includes multiple differential GGM estimators (details in Appendix Section~\ref{sec:rel}) and these estimators are mostly designed for the high dimensional data regime, with the fast-growing variable size $p$.
+All previous estimators made the sparsity assumption and used $\ell_1$ norm to enforce the learned differential graph as sparse.

+However, this assumption mostly does not apply in the real world because there are many other beliefs real applications prefer.
+Previous differential network estimators can not integrate the rich set of scientific knowledge real-world tasks naturally can provide.
+For instance, many real-world networks include hub nodes that are densely-connected to many other nodes.
+Hub nodes are more prone to perturbations across two conditions (e.g., mutated p53 genes are hub nodes in the differential human gene regulatory network (gene interaction changes between cancer case and control case)~\citep{mohan2014node}).
+Therefore, allowing perturbed hubs in differential net estimation is one desired assumption; however, $\ell_1$ based regularization can't enforce such a prior.
+In another example, genes belonging to the same biological pathway tend to either interact with all others of the pathway (``co-activated" as a group; differential group-sparse) or not at all (``co-deactivated," as a group; differential group-dense) \citep{da2008systematic}.
 Again, the $\ell_1$ norm could not model this type of group-sparsity pattern.
+Besides, there are many sources of knowledge in real-world scientific domains, like neuroimaging experts know that spatially closed anatomical groups are more likely to connect functionally.
+Differential network estimators should include this complementary knowledge to help the learned models better reflect domain experts' beliefs \citep{watts1998collective}).